noaione/yuusha-shoukan-ln/sources/v07/chapter2x1.md

 from another world huh.
 Judging from the way she talked about it, it’s also a different world from the Earth I lived on.

-[...Lonely, I don’t want to be alone...
+“...Lonely, I don’t want to be alone...
 That’s all what I as the Great Evil God was thinking about.
 However, I wasn’t able to speak, and all I could do was connect my heart with the hearts of others...
 That was the only way for me to connect with others.”